Fran89/AutoMISD/README.md

 This program will modify the catalog and format it for MISD input using routines by Thomas van Stiphout (2007) for the Zmap project.

-The output will be placed in a folder called Output (auto-generated) and consist of the MISD output and 2 more files:
+The output will be placed in a folder called Output (auto-generated) and consist of the MISD output and 3 more files:
   * CCatalog.csv: Clustered Catalog in Zmap format.
   * DCCatalog.csv: Declustered Catalog in Zmap format.
+  * Icat.csv: Complete Catalog in Zmap format.

 ### Dependencies